Self-harm: Pathophysiology

 Many people who self-harm state that it allows them to "go away" or dissociate, separating the mind from feelings that are causing anguish.
 This may be achieved by tricking the mind into believing that the present suffering being felt is caused by the self-harm instead of the issues they were facing previously: the physical pain therefore acts as a distraction from the original emotional pain.
 To complement this theory, one can consider the need to "stop" feeling emotional pain and mental agitation.
-"A person may be hyper-sensitive and overwhelmed; a great many thoughts may be revolving within their mind, and they may either become triggered or could make a decision to stop the overwhelming feelings."

 Alternatively, self-harm may be a means of feeling something, even if the sensation is unpleasant and painful.
 Those who self-harm sometimes describe feelings of emptiness or numbness (anhedonia), and physical pain may be a relief from these feelings.
-"A person may be detached from themselves, detached from life, numb and unfeeling.
-They may then recognise the need to function more, or have a desire to feel real again, and a decision is made to create sensation and 'wake up'."

 Those who engage in self-harm face the contradictory reality of harming themselves while at the same time obtaining relief from this act.
 It may even be hard for some to actually initiate cutting, but they often do because they know the relief that will follow.
 For some self-harmers this relief is primarily psychological while for others this feeling of relief comes from the beta endorphins released in the brain.
 Endorphins are endogenous opioids that are released in response to physical injury, acting as natural painkillers and inducing pleasant feelings, and in response to self-harm would act to reduce tension and emotional distress.
-Many self-harmers report feeling very little to no pain while self-harming and, for some, deliberate self-harm may become a means of seeking pleasure.
+Many people do not feel physical pain when self-harming.
+Studies of clinical and non-clinical populations suggest that people who engage in self-harm have higher pain thresholds and tolerance in general, although a 2016 review characterized the evidence base as "greatly limited".
+There is no consensus as to the reason for this apparent phenomenon.